vasselva/blog/docs/about.md

 Hey I am vasselva!

-I am an another iT guy.
-I am passionated about cyber , new technologies and runner.
+I am an IT guy and passionate about cyber , new technologies and runner.